mverschoor1/master-bert/README.md

 - Author: M.S.
 Verschoor
 - Supervisor: E. Herrewijnen
-- Supervisor VU: D. van den Bert
+- Supervisor VU: D. van den Berg

 The aim of this project was to find out how much data leaks from a post-trained BERT model.
 In order to find out, a BERT model was post-trained on the IMDB dataset.
 The five most common attributes in the dataset were determined via Spacy's NER.
 Five different test datasets were created for these five attributes, where 15% of the occurrence of these entities was masked.
 The post-trained BERT model predicted the masks.
 Accuracy was calculated by defining how many of the masks were correctly predicted.